 Individual tour guides in every city

-When it comes to Afghanistan, you want someone reliable to be your guide.
+When it comes to Afghanistan, you want someone reliable and trustworthy to be your guide.
 Email us and we will put you in contact with individual guides in the main cities of Afghanistan.
-They work for as little as 25-30$ per day.
-They also have vehicles for an extra fee.

 Note: If you can’t book your hotels online, you can ask the guide to book it for you before you travel to Afghanistan (without advanced payment).